Skip to content

 A downturn in fortunes

-Arthur Holme Sumner was the last Sumner to own Hatchlands.
-Because of mounting debts, the family decided to rent out the elegant but expensive home.
-They spent the next five years moving from one house to another trying to live on the rental that Hatchlands provided, eventually selling the property to Stuart Rendel in 1888.
+Arthur Holme Sumner was the last of the Sumner family to own Hatchlands.
+Due to mounting debts, the family decided to rent out the elegant but expensive home.
+They spent the next five years moving from one house to another trying to live on the rental income that Hatchlands Park provided, eventually selling the property to Stuart Rendel in 1888.

 Wooden glass-fronted bookcases full of books in the Library at Hatchlands Park, Surrey